AnggaR96s/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why did the A go to the bathroom and come out as an E?
+Because he had a vowel movement.